Mr-13/Extract-Indexed-Links/README.md

         -o FILE      specify output file [default: ./extracted_links.txt]

-*This tool is part of one of my recovered my hobby projects which got damaged with my old laptop.*
+*This tool is part of one of my recovered hobby projects which got damaged with my old laptop.*